- 1Spain: An attractive country for investment

 In principle, in order to determine which entities reside in tax havens, the provisions of article 1 of Royal Decree 1080/1991, of July 5 (listing 483 territories classified as such) will apply.

-As from 2015, and in accordance with the current wording given to Additional Provision One of Law 36/2006 (establishing new criteria for determining whether a particular territory is or is not to be classed as a tax haven), the Directorate General of Taxes published a report on the validity of the current list of tax havens, according to which the possibility of such list being automatically updated is eliminated.
-The list must be expressly updated, in accordance with the criteria contained in aforementioned additional provision one of Law 36/2006, which came into force on 1 January 2015.
+Starting in 2015, and following the amendment of Additional Provision One of Law 36/2006, the Directorate-General of Taxes published a report on the validity of the current list of tax havens, eliminating the possibility of such list being automatically updated.
+Previously, the list had to be expressly updated, in accordance with the criteria contained in that Additional Provision One of Law 36/2006, which came into force on January 1, 2015.

-- The results of the peer reviews carried out by the Global Forum on Transparency and Exchange of Information for Tax Purposes.
+- The result of peer reviews by the OECD Global Forum on Transparency and Exchange of Information for Tax Purposes.

 In order to determine the tax liability of corporate income taxpayers, however, regard must also be had to the provisions of Spain’s tax treaties with other countries which, where applicable, can affect the determination of taxation in Spain.